 By default, you are notified 180, 90, 30, 14, 7, and 1 day before the license expiry date.
 You can configure these values using the

-After the end of the prescribed grace period you Orchestrator will be unlicensed and no longer operational.
+After the end of the prescribed grace period, if you do not renew your license, your Orchestrator becomes unlicensed and no longer operational.

-If, after an upgrade or migration from a version older than 2019.10, you did not update your licensing information as described in Activating Your License, you do not benefit from the grace period.
+If, after an upgrade or migration from a version older than 2019.10, you did not update your licensing information as described in Activating your license, you do not benefit from the grace period.

 Updated about a month ago